TimbakTwo/product-preview-card/README.md

-Not a major personal project, only tutorial purposes project
+Not a major personal project, only tutorial purposes project test

 How I did the process?